areseny/testproject/README.md

 ### INK

 Ink is an API.
-It provides an extensible step-based framework for file conversions.
+It provides an extensible step-based framework for file conversions as a first use case, but is intended to be a more generalised framework for all kinds of steps needed when preparing materials for publication.

 ## Ruby version